Home / Guides / Claude Code Usage

 Is there a Claude Code monitor app for macOS?

 Yes.
-SessionWatcher for Claude Code is a native macOS menu bar app that monitors your usage in real-time. $1.99 one-time, zero configuration, works in 10 seconds.
+SessionWatcher for Claude Code is a native macOS menu bar app that monitors your usage in real-time. $2.99 one-time purchase.
+Zero configuration, works in 10 seconds.